-Research and Development: The increase in research and development expenses was a result of increased salaries and headcount-related costs, including incentive compensation, of \$8.0 million, Apache-related research and development expenses of \$6.0 million, increased stock-based compensation expense of \$2.5 million, increased depreciation of \$700,000, increased facilities and information technology maintenance costs of \$600,000 and increased consulting expenses of \$500,000.
+Research and Development: The increase in research and development expenses was primarily due to the following:

+- Increased salaries and headcount-related costs, including incentive compensation, of \$8.0 million. - Apache-related research and development expenses of \$6.0 million. - Increased stock-based compensation expense of \$2.5 million. - Increased depreciation of \$700,000. - Increased facilities and information technology maintenance costs of \$600,000. - Increased consulting expenses of \$500,000.